ssnl/PyTorch-Reparam-Module/README.md

 + `flat_param` will be used as the parameter of this forward pass, if specified.
 Note that this allows you easily activate a network on an entirely different set of parameters, and backprop to them.
 + `buffers` will be used as the buffers for this forward pass, if specified (experimental).

+Note
-Note: currently not working with Batch Normalization layers.
++ `ReparamModule` currently does not work properly with Batch Normalization layers.
++ The inner module must be moved to desired device and/or dtype, before being wrapped in `ReparamModule`.